 I would love to have a roof terrace like the one just below the middle on the next photo.

 My next destination, the REM island, is located a few kilometers from the city center in the Nieuwe Houthaven, an scenic spot with jetties, boats, industry, old sheds and new residential areas.

 I had been in this former pirate nest about five years ago, for the occasion of the official and festive farewell to my former employer.
 No, not Rem Koolhaas, although that would have been quite appropriate.
 At the time the restaurant had some problems organizing the kitchen, so my (former) colleagues and I were very hungry that night.
 But this time the coffee tasted great and the service was very friendly.

 The REM island offered, without obstructive glass, a beautiful view of the surrounding harbor areas.
 The weather was still a bit gloomy, but you can’t blame the Amsterdammers for that.

 The Southern Axis

 On the other side of the city, in the Zuidas district, a few towers close together were open to the public: the ABN Amro building, the Crown Plaza Hotel, the Symphony Tower and The Edge.
 Here, too, the glass and the still somewhat hazy weather made it difficult to photograph.
-Perhaps the Viñoly tower shown below can participate in a next edition of the Open Tower Day; I’d love to take some pictures from those fire escape stairs.
+Perhaps the Viñoly tower shown below can participate in a next edition of Open Towers Amsterdam.
+I’d love to take some pictures from those fire escape stairs.